 0.6 Data Analysis

-The machine learning portion of this project relied heavily on Python's Scikit-learn package, which provides a suite of tools for predictive data analysis.

-Each country was run through two machine learning pipelines, one for each dependent variable.
-The pipeline helps to automate the machine learning workflow by running each data set through a variety of different classifiers with their own unique tuning parameters, cross validating the results, and selecting the model with the best fit.
+First we identified the most effective classifier algorithm for the dataset using cross validation.
 Cross validation allows us to estimate the best model before running the test data through it by "holding out" a subset of the training observations and then using them as a stand-in to test.
 The Cross-Validation method used here is k-Fold validation, which splits the observations into k groups, with k-1 groups used to train the model and the last group used as the test set.
 This is then repeated k times, with the cross validation estimate computed based on the average of the k test groups.
 For the purposes of this analysis, k was set to 5.

 The classifiers that were tested were:

-Naive Bayes- a probabilistic classifier based on the Bayes theorem. t calculates the probability that there is backsliding, given the values of the independent variables, assuming that the independent variables are also independent from one another
+Naive Bayes- a probabilistic classifier based on the Bayes theorem.
+It calculates the probability that there is backsliding, given the values of the independent variables, assuming that the independent variables are also independent from one another

 K Nearest Neighbors- a classifier that identifies the number of 'K' points from the training data that are closest to the observation of interest, and then determines its category based on the majority category of the nearest points.